 - 1 Tsp Smoked Paprika

-Top with extra black pepper or chili flakes, if you like.
+- Top with hard boiled eggs, extra black pepper, or chili flakes, if you like.

 The Coconut Bacon

 - In a bowl, combine coconut flakes, olive oil, tamari, sriracha, maple syrup, and smoked paprika, and stir well.
 For a richer flavor, let coconut flakes marinate for a few minutes.

 - Place coconut flakes on a tray lined with parchment paper, NOT tin foil.
 Try to evenly space out the coconut flakes as best you can - aim for the least amount of overlap possible.